cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 Since traffic steering decisions or failover mechanisms rely on the health information of pools and origins, being able to input your virtual or private IPs directly as origins within your load balancer means you are able to better leverage existing health monitoring.

 Before, you could only enter tunnel addresses in your load balancer and configure health monitor requests to the tunnels themselves.
-Now, once the origin and VNet tunnel association is configured, Cloudflare determines not only the tunnel health but also the health of corresponding virtual or private IP targets.
+Now, once the origin and [virtual network (VNet)](/cloudflare-one/connections/connect-networks/private-net/tunnel-virtual-networks/) tunnel association is configured, Cloudflare determines not only the tunnel health but also the health of the corresponding virtual or private IP targets.

 ---